COMPETITIVE LANDSCAPE

 KEY DATA FINDINGS

-Strong macroeconomic environment to fuel further growth in credit cards in Singapore
+Strong conditions for growth in credit cards

 Debit Cards in Singapore - Category analysis